Welcome to Striking Kitchen and Bath by Bell

 Who are we?

 Striking Kitchen & Bath by Bell specializes in “turn-key” remodeling.
-From your initial measurement and design consultation with one of our experienced interior designers to constructing your dream space by our in-house Craftsmen and tradespeople, we handle everything.
+From your initial measurement and design consultation with one of our experienced interior designers to constructing your dream space with talented craftsmen and tradespeople, we handle everything.

 How much experience do you have?